otienojoseph/alx-backend-javascript/0x00-ES6_basic/README.md

 ## Tasks

-*0. const or let?*
+**0. const or let?**
-Modify:
-    - function 'taskFirst' to instantiate variables using 'const'
-    - function 'taskNext' to instantiate variables using 'let'
+Modify: - function 'taskFirst' to instantiate variables using 'const' - function 'taskNext' to instantiate variables using 'let'

-*1. Block Scope*
+**1. Block Scope**
 Given what you’ve read about var and hoisting, modify the variables inside the function taskBlock so that the variables aren’t overwritten inside the conditional block.

 ```